Old and New Lights: History

-In the Church of Scotland in the 1790s the "Old Lights" followed the principles of the Covenanters, while the "New Lights" were more focused on personal salvation and considered the strictures of the Covenants as less binding moral enormities."
+In the Church of Scotland in the 1790s, the "Old Lights" followed the principles of the Covenanters, and the "New Lights" were more focused on personal salvation and considered the strictures of the Covenants as less binding moral enormities.

-The terms were also used in 1833, when a debate over swearing allegiance to the US Constitution split the Reformed Presbyterians.
-The "Old Light" Reformed Presbyterians, in keeping with their Covenanter heritage, refused to swear allegiance to the constitution, and thus to become citizens, because the constitution made no mention of the Lordship of Christ, whereas the "New Light" Reformed Presbyterians allowed for it.
-Following the split, the Old Lights eventually formed the Reformed Presbyterian Church of North America and the New Lights formed the Reformed Presbyterian Church, General Synod.
+The terms were also used in 1833, when a debate over swearing allegiance to the U.S. Constitution split the Reformed Presbyterians.
+The "Old Light" Reformed Presbyterians, in keeping with their Covenanter heritage, refused to swear allegiance to the Constitution and thus to become US citizens because the Constitution makes no mention of the Lordship of Christ, and the "New Light" Reformed Presbyterians allowed the swearing.
+After the split, the Old Lights eventually formed the Reformed Presbyterian Church of North America, and the New Lights formed the Reformed Presbyterian Church, General Synod.